andre-st/wahoo-utils/README.md

 	- DB-table: `CloudPoiDao`
 	- https://www.youtube.com/watch?v=Sl--gcJ95XM
 	- is independent of individual tracks, does not align with changed tracks; perhaps good for wider coverage of an area
-- self generated maps with POI-symbols = best approach but nasty setup and regular generation needs lot of time
+- self generated maps with POI-symbols = best approach but nasty setup and regular generation needs lot of time and disk space
 	- https://www.heise.de/select/ct/2022/26/2230710050673252243
 	- https://github.com/yokuha/Wahoo-maps
 - custom CUE hints in FIT or TCX (not GPX) files will give a text warning when approaching the point + water tap icon